Aquafina-water-bottle/jp-mining-note/docs/docs/ui.md

 {{ feature_version("0.11.0.0") }}

-If the furigana appears higher than normal on your card, the following runtime option serves as a quick fix to lower the furigana:
+If the furigana appears higher than normal on your card, the following {{ RTO }} serves as a quick fix to lower the furigana:

 ```
 {